 - Experiencing hearing loss or dizziness

-It is important that you make an appointment with Dr. Gertis and our team as soon as possible if you experience any of these symptoms.
+It is important that you make an appointment with Dr. Gergits and our team as soon as possible if you experience any of these symptoms.

 Treating your tinnitus